equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/requesting_an_access_token.md

 ## Registering the client secret

-The client need to authenticate itself with the Authorization Server (MS EntraId).
+The client need to authenticate itself with the Authorization Server (Microsoft Entra ID).
 For this it uses a client secret.

 Steps:

 * Register a client secret for your application (In 'Certificates and Secrets')
   * Expire: 7 days
   * Copy the secret *value* (not the secret id)
-* Execute the following command to make the client secret available to the environment (change <the secret> with the value)
+* Execute the following command to make the client secret available to the environment (add your secret value)

     ```shell
-    export CLIENT_SECRET='<the secret>'
+    export CLIENT_SECRET='THE-VALUE-OF-YOUR-CLIENT-SECRET'
     ```

 ## --Now You--